By Mark Taylor

 When used as a nootropic supplement, Vinpocetine helps with learning, remembering, and overall focus and mental performance2.

-A typical dosage for Vinpocetine would be 10mg three times a day with your meals3.
+A typical dosage for Vinpocetine would be 10mg three times a day with your meals.
 Like with most nootropics, you won’t get better results if you take more.
 The ideal level for cognitive performance enhancement is somewhere between 30 and 45mg a day.
 You should start with 30mg a day and gradually take more if you want to get better results.

 What Are The Top Benefits?